-The most common species of alfonsinos caught in the SIOFA area is splendid alfonsino (BYS, Beryx splendens), but sometimes catch of another species (alfonsino, BXD, Beryx decadactylus) or not identified to the species level (ALF, Beryx spp.) are also reported.
+The most common species of alfonsinos caught in the SIOFA Area was splendid alfonsino (BYS, Beryx splendens), but sometimes catch of another species (alfonsino, BXD, Beryx decadactylus) or not identified to the species level (ALF, Beryx spp.) were also reported.
 The data on all alfonsinos has been aggregated, and is presented here, at the highest taxonomical resolution.

 Alfonsinos are long-lived, late-maturing, benthopelagic fishes found at a depth range of 25-1300 m, but more commonly at 400-600 m.
 Alfonsinos have a global distribution, excluding the north-eastern Pacific and the Mediterranean, and are often aggregating around underwater topographic features (particularly during spawning).
-Further information on alfonsinos and their fishery in the SIOFA area are provided in a relative Fisheries Summary.
+Further information on alfonsinos and their fishery in the SIOFA Area are provided in a relative Fisheries Summary.

 Catches of alfonsino have been increasing over the last years but are overall within the historical average (Figure 16a).
 Effort has decreased in recent years, from higher values in 2013-2017 (Figure 16a).
-Alfonsinos are mostly caught in the western SIOFA area, mainly subareas 2, 3a, 3b and 4 (Figure 16b).
+Alfonsinos are mostly caught in the western SIOFA Area, mainly Subareas 2, 3a, 3b and 4 (Figure 16b).

-Figure 16a and b - Yearly catch of alfonsinos (tonnes) and effort (number of trawls) in the SIOFA area (upper panel, a) and in different SIOFA subareas (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
+Figure 16a and b - Yearly alfonsino catch (t) and effort (number of trawls) in the SIOFA Area (upper panel, a) and in different SIOFA Subareas (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).